 The next step is to configure the instances that will connect to VOLTTRON Central.
 In the second and third terminal windows run vcfg.
-Like the VOLTTRON_HOME variable, these instances need to have a unique VIP address and a unique instance name.
+Like the VOLTTRON_HOME variable, these instances need to have unique VIP addresses and unique instance names.

 Install a platform agent and a historian as before.
 Since we used the default options when configuring VOLTTRON Central, we can use the default options when configuring these platform agents as well.
 The configuration will be a little different.
 The example below is for the second volttron instance.
 Note the unique VIP address and instance name.
 Please ensure the web-address of the volttron central is configured correctly.